- You are never done growing customer relationships or improving business results. That's why Customer Relationship Management is a journey.

 Most companies focus on time and cost when implementing CRM software.
 It makes sense to get the application into production quickly.
 But that's the starting point, not the destination.

-CRM is a journey, and to get progressively more value from your application, you need advance it to deliver progressively bigger user, customer and company outcomes.
-CRM is under-utilized when operated as a transaction-based technology system.
-But when CRM is designed to directly drive the company's most important business outcomes, it becomes a business transformation solution the company cannot live without.
+CRM is a journey of continuous improvements.
+And to get progressively more value from your application, you need advance it to deliver progressively bigger user, customer and company outcomes.
+The application is under-utilized when operated as a transaction-based technology system.
+But when designed to directly drive the company's most important business outcomes, it becomes a business transformation solution the company cannot live without.